-- i) It is a compulsory for the car to carry a minimum of one spare wheel at all times during the course of the event.
-Cars may carry a maximum of two spares wheels. - ii) Any complete wheel fitted on the car or installed inside the car during servicing must reach the next service park or the next service area.
-If the Spare tyre was fitted, the flat/damaged wheel must be present in the vehicle upon return to the next service.

-iii) No replacement complete wheel may be loaded in or removed from the car other than in service parks or the areas where a tyre change is authorized.
-No additional spare wheels may be received or fitted on the car other than those present after service.
-Penalty for non-compliance will be exclusion.
+- i) It is compulsory for the car to always carry a minimum of one spare wheel during the course of the event.
+Cars may carry a maximum of two spares wheels. - ii) Any complete wheel fitted on the car or installed inside the car during servicing must reach the next service park or the next service area where a tyre change is authorized.
+If the spare tyre was fitted, the flat/damaged wheel must be present in the vehicle upon return to the next service. - iii) No replacement complete wheel may be loaded in or removed from the car other than in service parks or the areas where a tyre change is authorized. - iv) Penalty for non-compliance will be exclusion.